Teradata/teradata-dataiku-plugin/README.md

 To use the Teradata plugin:

-* You will need access credentials to establish a connection to a target Vantage Advanced SQL Engine.
+* You will need access credentials to establish a connection to a target Teradata Vantage Analytics Database.
-* To connect to a Vantage Advanced SQL Engine, the [Teradata JDBC Driver](https://downloads.teradata.com/download/connectivity/jdbc-driver).
+* To connect to an Analytics Database, the [Teradata JDBC Driver](https://downloads.teradata.com/download/connectivity/jdbc-driver).
 Version 16.20 or later is required.

 ## Installation